ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

     $ jupyter notebook

-Now you can open the tutorial notebooks and use them.
+Jupyter Notebook will open in your default browser as a window.
+You can use it to open and edit the course material.

 When you are finished with Juypter Notebook, you can close the browser window and go back to the prompt/terminal to kill the process with CTRL + C.

 When you come back to the workshop material at a later date, you will probably have to activate the workshop_env environment again before launching Juypter Notebook.

+You may choose another IDE (Interactive Development Environment), such as VS Studio Code or Jupyter Lab.
+More information will be given about these during the workshop.

-**Other useful commands**
+**Other useful Terminal commands**

 Print a list of your conda environments